How to Get Better at GRE Reading Comprehension: 7 Key Tips

 Conventional Reading Comprehension Questions

-The following are the 7 different types of conventional Reading Comprehension questions that you may encounter on the GRE.
+The following are the 7 types of conventional Reading Comprehension questions you may encounter on the GRE:

-Main idea questions ask you to summarize the main point or purpose of a passage, or in the case of some multi-paragraph passages, one paragraph of a passage.
-These questions also sometimes ask you to choose an appropriate title for a passage. - Author’s Tone
+Main idea questions ask you to summarize the main point or purpose of a passage.
+For some multi-paragraph passages, you’ll be asked to identify the main point of a paragraph.
+These questions may also ask you to choose an appropriate passage title.

-Author’s Tone questions ask you what the overall tone of the author is in the passage, or what the author’s general attitude toward the subject matter discussed in the passage is. - Function
+Author’s Tone questions ask you to identify the author’s overall tone or general attitude toward the subject matter.

-Function questions ask you what function a specific sentence performs, why a particular detail is mentioned, or which sentence performs a particular function in a passage. - Passage Organization
+Function questions ask you what function a specific sentence performs.
+Questions might also ask why a particular detail is mentioned or which sentence performs a particular function in a passage.

-Passage Organization questions ask you how a passage is structured overall, or in the case of some multi-paragraph passages, how one paragraph of a passage is structured.
-These questions also may ask you what the relationship is between two paragraphs in a multi-paragraph passage. - Vocabulary
+Passage Organization questions ask how a passage is structured overall.
+In the case of some multi-paragraph passages, you might be asked how a paragraph of a passage is structured.
+These questions may also ask about the relationship between 2 paragraphs.

-Vocabulary questions ask you the meaning of a highlighted word in the passage, calling on your skill in understanding the meanings of words in context and how particular words relate to other parts of a passage. - Info-Based
+Vocabulary questions ask you the meaning of a highlighted word in the passage.
+They call on your skill in understanding the meanings of words in context and how particular words relate to other parts of a passage.

-Info-Based questions ask you to identify and interpret details presented in a passage or to draw a logical conclusion based on statements made or evidence presented in the passage. - Extended Reasoning
+Info-based questions ask you to identify and interpret details presented in a passage.
+They might ask you to draw a logical conclusion based on statements made or evidence presented in the passage.

-Extended Reasoning questions ask you to apply information from the passage to a context outside of what the passage discusses, testing your ability to identify relationships or scenarios that are analogous.
+Extended Reasoning questions ask you to apply information from the passage to a context outside of what the passage discusses.
+They test your ability to identify analogous relationships or scenarios.

 KEY FACT:

-There are 7 different types of conventional Reading Comprehension questions that can appear on the GRE.
+The GRE features 7 different types of conventional Reading Comprehension questions.

 Let’s now consider the types of GRE Critical Reasoning questions.